PrashamTrivedi/MongoObsidianNotes/PSTT/Replication.md

 The replication from primary to secondary nodes are done asynchronously.
 The replication protocol is written such a way that secondary versions.
 There are two versions of the protocol, PV1 and PV0 (`P`rotocol `V`ersion `1` or `0`).
 The difference between the protocols is the way durability and availability is forced throughout the set.
 PV1 is default version, which is based on [RAFT Protocol](http://thesecretlivesofdata.com/raft/) Using [Raft Consensus Algorithm](https://raft.github.io/).

-{{< callout bg-color="#6ba311" text=`Below is my understanding of how RAFT works, this has becoming standard for many databases which supports replica sets.
-This is not specific to MongoDB.` >}}
+>[!note]- RAFT

-{{< callout bg-color="#6ba311" text=`In RAFT there are some election mechanism happening between available nodes.
+>In RAFT there are some election mechanism happening between available nodes.
 In this election mechanism, all nodes are given random timeout, which consists of election cycle.
 At the end of first election cycle one or more nodes announce themselves as candidate.
 As soon as a node becomes candidate, it asks other nodes for votes.
 All non-candidate nodes vote for exact one node on first-come first-serve basis.
-The candidate node receives most votes become primary and other nodes become follower.` >}}
+The candidate node receives most votes become primary and other nodes become follower.

-{{< callout bg-color="#6ba311" text=`Clients connect to primary node and send write command to it.
+>Clients connect to primary node and send write command to it.
 Primary node propagate all write commands to follower nodes.
-Only when the majority of nodes acknowledge of update command, Primary node acknowledges the write operation.` >}}
+Only when the majority of nodes acknowledge of update command, Primary node acknowledges the write operation.

 ### PV1 in MongoDB